Jehovah Shammah – The LORD is there

 Jehovah is translated as “The Existing One” or “Lord.”
 The chief meaning of Jehovah is derived from the Hebrew word Havah meaning “to be” or “to exist.”
 It also suggests “to become” or specifically “to become known” – this denotes a God who reveals Himself unceasingly.
 Shammah is derived from the Hebrew word sham, which can be translated as “there.”
 Jehovah Shammah is a symbolic name for the earthly Jerusalem.
 The name indicates that God has not abandoned Jerusalem, leaving it in ruins, but that there will be a restoration.

-In the English translation, reading “The LORD is there” feels literally as if God is there, but not here.
-However, I was reflecting about how this was mentioned by Prophet Ezekiel in the Old Testament.
+In the Old Testament, in Ezekiel’s day, the phrase “The LORD is there” is a forward-looking promise.
+It might read like God is there, but not here.
 Today, post the death, burial and resurrection of Jesus, the presence of the Lord is not “there” but “here”, real and tangible through the Holy Spirit, the Promise of the Father given after the resurrection of Jesus (John 16:7).
 The word of God affirms this: